 Primary Outcomes (end points)

 Here we describe our hypotheses for the primary outcome domains and the associated outcome variables.
 As cash transfer programs may affect many areas of children’s lives, we cover a fairly wide range of outcome variables.
-A more detailed description of the outcome variables is available in the separate pre-analysis plan.
+For each subdomain, the last bullet point (in Italics) lists what we consider to be our main indicator.

 Domain 1: Children’s material well-being.